3 Quick Steps to Capture Lessons Learned in Project Management

 Recognizing effective strategies, techniques, or team dynamics contributing to the project’s success is crucial for establishing a framework of best practices.

-Conversely, this question delves into the challenges faced during the project.
+This question addresses the challenges faced during the project.

 What should we do to improve our next project?